AaryaButolia11/Knowledge-Layer/README.md

 ```

 **How it runs.** The script sets `KB_DB` to a throwaway path in your temp folder, imports
-the app (which **auto-seeds that isolated database** from `sample_pdfs/` — your real
+the app and **auto-seeds that isolated database** from `sample_pdfs/` — your real
-`knowledge.db` is never touched), then drives the live app with FastAPI's `TestClient` and
+`knowledge.db` is never touched — then drives the live app with FastAPI's `TestClient` and
 calls the normalization / reconciliation functions directly.
-It runs across five suites,
+It runs **34 checks across five
-prints a per-check ✓/✗ report, and **exits non-zero on any failure** (so it can gate CI).
+suites**, prints a per-check ✓/✗ report, and **exits non-zero on any failure** (so it can
+gate CI).

 **What passes, and why it matters:**